Component description

 VNet

-An Azure Virtual Network (VNet) is needed for deploying CDP workloads into the customer’s cloud account.
+An Azure Virtual Network (VNet) is needed for deploying Cloudera workloads into the customer’s cloud account.
 VNet is similar to a traditional network that you would operate in your own data center, but brings with it additional benefits of Azure's infrastructure such as scale, availability, and isolation.

 • In addition, you may want to ensure that the CIDR ranges assigned to the VNet do not overlap with any of your on-premise network CIDR ranges, as this may be a requirement for setting up connectivity from your on-premise network to the subnets.